Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 The Fairground: Rides and Attractions for Kids

-- Krinoline - a vintage 1924 carousel with live brass band on a central platform that plays as the ride spins.
+• Krinoline - vintage 1924 carousel with a live brass band on the central platform that plays as the ride spins.
 Magical.
-Suitable for all ages.
+All ages.

-- Olympia-Looping - the world's largest portable roller coaster with five vertical loops.
-Older kids and brave teens only.
+• Olympia-Looping - the world's largest portable roller coaster with five vertical loops.
+Older kids and brave teenagers only.
 Height restrictions apply.
+Jack did it.
+I did not.

-- Geisterbahn (Ghost Train) - the Bavarian carnival classic.
-Spooky for kids 7+, terrifying for kids under 6 (skip).
+• Geisterbahn (Ghost Train) - the Bavarian carnival classic.
+Spooky for 7+, terrifying for under-6 (skip).

 Food: The Pretzels Are the Point

-- Brezn - the giant Bavarian pretzels.
+• Brezn - the giant Bavarian pretzels.
 Get one as soon as you arrive.
 They are the size of a small steering wheel.
-Kids will eat half before you realize what is happening.
+The kids will eat half before you realise what's happening.

-- Gebrannte Mandeln - candied roasted almonds in paper cones.
+• Gebrannte Mandeln - candied roasted almonds in paper cones.
 Best dessert food at the festival.
+Bring some home in a sealed bag.

-- Lebkuchenherzen - the giant gingerbread heart cookies kids hang around their necks on red ribbons.
+• Lebkuchenherzen - the giant gingerbread heart cookies kids hang round their necks on red ribbons.
 Buy one.
 Wear it.
 It is the photo.

-- Wurst in many forms - bratwurst, weisswurst (the white sausage tradition), currywurst.
+• Wurst in many forms - bratwurst, weisswurst (the white sausage tradition, eat before noon), currywurst.
 Kids generally pick the bratwurst.

-- Kasespatzle - Bavarian mac and cheese.
-The fallback for kids who want something familiar.
+• Kasespatzle - Bavarian mac and cheese.
+The fallback for a kid who suddenly wants something familiar.

 What to Wear: Yes, Get the Dirndl

 This is the question every American family wrestles with.
 Should we dress up?
-The answer from someone who initially resisted: yes, absolutely, get the dirndl and lederhosen.
+From someone who initially resisted: yes, absolutely, get the dirndl and lederhosen.

-Roughly 75 percent of attendees at Oktoberfest wear traditional Bavarian dress (Tracht).
+Roughly 75 percent of attendees wear traditional Bavarian dress (Tracht).
 It is not a costume - it is regional attire that locals wear with serious pride.
-Wearing it means your kids fit in, get more enthusiastic interactions from waitstaff and locals, and feel like part of the celebration rather than tourists watching from the outside.
+Wearing it means your kids fit in, get warmer interactions from the waitstaff and locals, and feel part of the celebration rather than tourists watching from the outside.
 The photos are also unbeatable.
+Olivia STILL wears hers for dressing up at home.

 You have three options:

-- Buy in advance from the US - Kids Lederhosen Costume for boys, online retailers for girls' dirndls.
-Quality is decent for ~50-90 dollars per outfit.
-Not authentic Tracht but kids do not care.
+• Buy in advance from the US - Kids Lederhosen Costume for boys, online retailers for girls' dirndls.
+Quality is decent at $50-90 per outfit.
+Not authentic Tracht but the kids do not care.

-- Skip and wear regular clothes - perfectly acceptable but you will feel underdressed.
+• Skip and wear regular clothes - acceptable, but you'll feel underdressed.
 Regret level: medium-high.

 What to Pack: The Munich September Reality

 Munich in late September averages 50s overnight, mid-60s to low 70s during the day.
 Sunny most days but with a real chance of cold rain.
-Layers are essential.
+Layers, frankly, save your trip.

 A Day-Long Family Itinerary